SlicerMorph/SlicerMorphDocker/customizations.md

 ### Workspace changer background color
-By default XFCE4 workspace changer background and foreground is identical, making it impossible to tell with workspace is active.
+By default XFCE4 workspace changer background and foreground is identical, making it impossible to tell which workspace is active.

-As a workaround, create file at ~/.config/gtk-3.0/gtk.css with contents:
+As a workaround, append/create file at `~/.config/gtk-3.0/gtk.css` with contents:

 ```
 wnck-pager:selected {